JayendraJoshi/Battleship/README.md

 [![Deploy to gh-pages](https://github.com/JayendraJoshi/Battleship/actions/workflows/workflow.yml/badge.svg)](https://github.com/JayendraJoshi/Battleship/actions/workflows/workflow.yml)

-A Battleship game with a local PvP mode and a PvC (Player vs Computer) mode.
+A classic Battleship game featuring local pass-and-play PvP and PvC (Player vs Computer) modes.
+The app is automatically built and deployed to GitHub Pages using a GitHub Actions workflow.

 ## About This Project